 Routine Check

-If you can, try to routinely check on your rig:
+Try to routinely check on your RV:

 • Check the interior of the RV for condensation build up, leaks, signs of rodents, or theft.